reflexer-labs/geb-rrfm-calculators/src/test/fuzz/README.md

 No risks of overflowing (DoS), but setting a bound on the Kp and Ki (that are set by governance) to one Wad fully prevents an attack (or error).

 ### Math

 Testing basic math (without overflow prevention) and then comparing results in the end.
 Fuzz fuzzMath function to reexecute.
 Conclusion: No invariants broken.

-# Scaled per second calculator
+## Scaled per second calculator

-## Invariants mapped
 ### Test overflow / underflow bounds

 To run this import the math libraries from this folder (fuzz), they will assert for any over/underflow.
 Echidna will find the smallest tx order and absolute values to break them.
 With the normal library none of the tests fail (equidna considers reverting through a require/revert a success).

-Echidna will reduce the failure values, giving insight on what would cause overflows (In practice causing a DoS on the PI).
+Echidna will reduce the failure values, giving insight on what would cause overflows (in practice causing a DoS on the PI).

 Analyzing contract: /Users/fabio/Documents/reflexer/geb-rrfm-validators/src/test/fuzz/PIRawPerSecondCalculatorFuzz.sol:PIRawPerSecondCalculatorFuzz